ArjArav98/Chanakya/README.md

     Chanakya: Bye!
     ```
 A sample exchange between the user and Chanakya with a **'Star Wars'** knowledge base.
 We can see that Chanakya **doesn't need perfect grammar** to understand what the user is asking.

+## Where can it be used?
+Right now, Chanakya isn't really a production-grade application.
+However, I am planning to develop a web API which will be able to take questions from a webpage and then return a result.
+In any case, Chanakya has a wide variety of use-cases in day-to-day life.

+* An **educational** and interactive bot for children to learn about various topics and subjects.
+For example, the 'Bengal Tiger' knowledge base which I've created could be used to let children learn more about the animal and its eating and living habits.
+* An **interactive tour guide**.
+Chanakya could be installed at any monument or heritage site and be used to educate visitors about the place.
+* An **e-commerce shopkeeper** which could potentially help customers locate or find a product of their choice amongst the items in a shop.

 ## Quickstart
 * Clone or download the repository to your machine.